A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Synthetic Experiments

-Next, we showcase our nearest neighbors approach, with an emphasis on estimating the global average treatment effect.
-We set $K$ to represent a fraction of the total number of nodes, as depicted in Figure~\ref{fig:synthetic_combined_fixed}.
-If $K$ is too small and fails to satisfy the positivity requirement, estimations should be disregarded, indicated by dashed error bars in the figure.

-We evaluate the average potential outcomes for the fully treated ($\mu(\bf{1})$), fully non-treated ($\mu(\bf{0})$) scenarios, and then estimate the global average treatment ($\tau$).
-Initial observations from the Bernoulli randomization reveal an increasing bias with $K$, denoted by a decreasing trend in the estimations of $\mu(\bf{1})$ and $\tau$, and an increasing trend for $\mu(\bf{0})$.
+We examine the nearest neighbors approach under different choices of $K$ for the evaluation of the average potential outcomes for the fully treated ($\mu(\bf{1})$), fully non-treated ($\mu(\bf{0})$) scenarios, and then estimate the global average treatment ($\tau$), in Figure~\ref{fig:main}.
+We apply our approach to both Bernoulli randomization and graph cluster randomization.
+As an illustration, we employ the regression distance metric in Figure~\ref{fig:main}.
+Note that if $K$ is too small and fails to satisfy the positivity requirement, indicated by dashed error bars, estimations should be disregarded.
+Our observations from the Bernoulli randomization reveal an increasing bias with $K$, denoted by a decreasing trend in the estimations of $\mu(\bf{1})$ and $\tau$, and an increasing trend for $\mu(\bf{0})$.
 This observation aligns with the conclusions from Proposition~\ref{prop:K}.
-At the same time, an inverse relationship is observed between the increasing $K$ and decreasing variance, reflecting a growing number of units contributing to the estimation and highlighting an intriguing bias-variance trade-off.
-One practical method for selecting the optimal value of $K$ consists of defining an upper limit for the variance, and then choosing the smallest $K$ that not only produces a variance less than this threshold but also meets the positivity requirement.
-This strategy helps identify the least biased estimator that maintains a reasonably small variance (under the monotonic interference assumption).
+At the same time, an inverse relationship is observed between the increasing $K$ and decreasing variance, reflecting an interesting bias-variance trade-off.